kaminet/lsirec-D1/README.md

+## This repo is hardcoded for D1 revision SAS2308 cards only (512byte SBR)

 ## lsirec - LSI SAS2008/2108 HBA low-level recovery tool for Linux

 Currently supports reading and writing the SBR and booting the card in host